Rail transportation safety investigation R14W0256

 Photo of Jerry Berriault

-During his time at the TSB, he has been the investigator-in-charge of eight rail accident investigations and served as a team member in a number of other investigations throughout Canada providing operational and technical expertise.
+Among other responsibilities, he has been the Investigator-in-charge of eight rail accident investigations and served as a team member in a number of other investigations throughout Canada providing operational and technical expertise.

 Before joining the TSB, Mr. Berriault held numerous positions with Canadian National Railway (CN) from 1980 until 2007, including superintendent of operations.
-While at CN he gained extensive knowledge of all aspects of train operations, including mechanical and engineering functions.
+While at CN, he gained extensive knowledge of all aspects of train operations, including both the mechanical and engineering functions.

 Download high-resolution photos from the TSB Flickr page.